mhazebroucq/gulpsynchLocalToRemote/README.md

 or

-* B) Watch changes and push to style library
+* B) Watch changes and push to SharePoint corresponding folder.
 ```bash
 gulp watch
 ```